Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 You're touched out, snapping at your partner, second-guessing every choice.

 You don't need to be harder on your baby.
-You need more clarity, more support, and a real plan that doesn't require you to abandon the attunement that brought you here.
+You need more clarity, more support, and a real plan — one that doesn't ask you to abandon the attunement that brought you here.

 A different model

-The dominant story in sleep support is that your baby needs to cry it out — without any support through the transition, or with minimal support that eventually disappears.
-That if you don't do it this specific way, your baby will never learn.
-That your resistance to that is coddling, helicoptering, being too soft.
-That you've created the problem and now you have to be the one to break the cycle, alone, in the dark, with a screaming baby.
+The dominant story in sleep support says your baby needs to cry it out — with no support through the transition, or support that quietly disappears.
+That if you don't do it this exact way, your baby will never learn.
+That your resistance is coddling, helicoptering, being too soft.
+That you created the problem, and now you have to break it alone, in the dark, with a screaming baby.

 But your instincts say there has to be a better way.
-And for a lot of families, there is.
+For a lot of families, there is.

 Your resistance to harsh methods isn't weakness.
 It's your body telling you either this approach isn't right for you, or that you need more clarity and support to do it well.

 There isn't one right path through sleep.
-There are many viable approaches—and the right one is the one that fits this specific baby, this specific family, this specific nervous system.
+There are many viable approaches — and the right one fits this specific baby, this specific family, this specific nervous system.
 My job isn't to talk you out of your instincts.
 It's to help you understand the biology of what's happening, sort through your real options, and choose an approach you can hold consistently.

 Because consistency is what creates change.
 Not severity.
-The work isn't "no method, ever"—it's a structured, consistent approach that's chosen rather than imposed.
-I hold the line on consistency because that's what shifts sleep.
-But the line we're holding is your family's chosen path—not a generic protocol someone else designed for someone else's baby.
+The work isn't “no method, ever” — it's a structured, consistent approach that's chosen rather than imposed.
+I hold the line on consistency, because that's what shifts sleep.
+But the line we hold is your family's chosen path — not a generic protocol designed for someone else's baby.

-We are also not an app, not a course, not an algorithm.
+We're also not an app, not a course, not an algorithm.
 The work is human, in real time, with a real practitioner who knows your specific baby.
-There is no chatbot at 2am.
-There is no PDF you implement alone.
-There is a person who reads what's happening with your family and adjusts.
+There's no chatbot at 2am.
+There's no PDF you implement alone.
+There's a person who reads what's happening with your family and adjusts.

-And when a baby doesn't fit a standard sleep template, we don't call them difficult.
-We listen to what their biology is telling us and adjust the work to fit them—not the other way around.
+And when a baby doesn't fit a standard template, we don't call them difficult.
+We listen to what their biology is telling us and adjust the work to fit them — not the other way around.

 You don't have to choose between change and connection.
 We do both.